polotiran/polotiran/README.md

-# Hi there 👋

-🎓 Étudiant en cybersécurité
-🔭 Objectif : apprendre, partager, expérimenter
-⚡ Fun fact : mon premier projet sur github était un carré qui bouge sur Godot

-## Le contenu de ce GitHub sera
-- des notes explicatives sur la cybersécurité
-- des labos d'expérimentation
-- des notes retraçant la réflexion sur la résolution de problèmes
+# Learning, building, and breaking stuff ⚡

+🎓 Cybersecurity student
+🔭 Focus : learning, sharing & breaking stuff
+⚡ Fun fact : my very first project on GitHub was...a moving square on Godot (some high level game design 😅)

+## Here you'll find
+📝 clear and thorough notes on cybersecurity concepts (well...at least I'll try) 🧪 security labs for demonstration purposes
+💡 my own reflections on problem-solving and learning (everything coming soon 😊)
 <!--
 Here are some ideas to get you started: